- Better Choice

 Region:

-- King George whiting are caught in VIC, SA and WA.
-Stocks are mainly considered healthy.
+- King george whiting are caught in VIC, SA and WA.
+Populations are mainly considered healthy.

 - King George whiting grows and reproduces quickly and so is relatively resilient to fishing pressure.

-- It is caught by lines and haul nets in coastal waters.
-These methods of fishing generally have low impacts on marine habitats and threatened species.
+- The fishing methods used generally have low impacts on marine habitats and threatened species.

 King George Whiting is the most highly-regarded of all the Whitings, prized for its firm, clean, sweet-tasting white flesh and its delicate flake.
 Very fresh specimens can be thinly sliced or diced and eaten raw as sashimi or in a ceviche.
 They are great to pan fry or BBQ whole or as fillets.
 Whiting can become dry if overcooked, so a coating such as a crumb or batter is often used to protect the flesh from direct heat.
 Try pan frying or deep-frying after coating.
 Whole fish can be baked in the oven with a little oil, lemon and salt.
 Whiting’s delicate flesh also suits it to steaming, which will help keep it juicy and moist.